Tarchimb/ft_containers_ultiMATE_tester/README.md

 # ultiMATE tester for your ft_containers

+🚨🚨🚨

+Please pay attention to remove other's container_tester's from your repo, otherwise you will have trouble to launch it..!
+Still working on this issue

+🚨🚨🚨

 ## Description
 This script is used to test and compare different container implementations in the C++ programming language.
 It can be used to test the performance and functionality of various container types, such as vector, map, set, stack, and other.
 It also has options for checking for memory leaks and printing the diff of the test outputs.